bodrick/awesome/TOPICS.md

 *   [bostrot/PowerToysRunPluginWinget](https://github.com/bostrot/PowerToysRunPluginWinget) - Winget plugin for PowerToys Run
 *   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: A better UI for your package managers

-## performance-analysis

-*   [microsoft/perfview](https://github.com/microsoft/perfview) - PerfView is a CPU and memory performance-analysis tool
-*   [GoogleChrome/lighthouse](https://github.com/GoogleChrome/lighthouse) - Automated auditing, performance metrics, and best practices for the web.
-*   [speedracer/speedracer](https://github.com/speedracer/speedracer) - Collect performance metrics for your library/application.
-*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - Sitespeed.io is an open source tool that helps you monitor, analyze and optimize your website speed and performance, based on performance best practices advices from the coach and collecting browser metrics using the Navigation Timing API, User Timings and Visual Metrics (FirstVisualChange, SpeedIndex & LastVisualChange).

 ## dark-themes